Gerry-Aballa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - Create an empty file called hello
-5-execute - Give owner permission to execute file 'hello' 6-multiple_permissions -Gives execute permission to owner and groud and read permission to others
+5-execute - Give owner permission to execute file 'hello' 6-multiple_permissions -Gives execute permission to owner and groud and read permission to others 7-everybody - Gives execute permission to owner, group owner and the world